Panasonic LX15 versus Canon G7 X Mark II

 - More heavily discounted: Has been on the market for longer (launched in February 2016).

-If the count of individual advantages (bullet points above) is taken as a guide, the LX15 is the clear winner of the match-up (6 : 2 points).
+If the count of individual advantages (bullet points above) is taken as a guide, the LX15 emerges as the winner of the contest (5 : 2 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains partial and cannot reveal, for example, the handling experience and imaging performance when actually working with the LX15 or the G7X Mark II.
 At times, user reviews, such as those published at amazon, address these issues in a useful manner, but such feedback is on many occasions incomplete, inconsistent, and unreliable.
 This is why expert reviews are important.
 The table below summarizes the assessments of some of the best known camera review sites.
 The full reviews are available, respectively, at cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.

 |Panasonic LX15 (⇒ rgt)||HiRec||81/100 Silver||4/5||4.5/5||4.5/5||2016||699||latest||check|